austenapigo/lotus/README.md

 ![Output5](https://github.com/austenapigo/lotus/blob/master/figures/deviance.png)

 #### Important Notes:
 + The community matrix for analysis should be organized with hosts populating the rows, while symbionts populate the columns.
+Please make sure your input data is a data frame with `is.data.frame()`.

 + The example dataset used here is the same as in our pre-print.
 Hosts are labeled by their sampling origin with a period and number identifier after their species name (e.g., host_species_name.1).
 This format is required to calculated beta-specificity.